Quetzalcoatlus: Skull

-The nasoantorbital fenestra, a massive opening found in many pterosaurs which combined the nasal cavity (which housed the external nostril) and antorbital fenestra, was very large in 'Q.'. lawsoni, occupying about a third of the total length of the skull.
+The nasoantorbital fenestra, a massive opening found in many pterosaurs which combined the nasal cavity (which housed the external nostril) and antorbital fenestra, was very large in Q. lawsoni, occupying about a third of the total length of the skull.
 In the largest specimen, TMM 41961-1.1, it measured 34.7 cm in length and 10.45 cm in height.
-'Q'. lawsoni's choanae (internal nostrils) were confluent and anteriorly expanded, meaning that they were essentially fused and expanded towards the front, and formed a fenestra; in TMM 41961-1.1, they are long enough to occupy around twenty percent of the total length of the skull.
+Q. lawsonis choanae (internal nostrils) were confluent and anteriorly expanded, meaning that they were essentially fused and expanded towards the front, and formed a fenestra; in TMM 41961-1.1, they are long enough to occupy around twenty percent of the total length of the skull.
 The orbit was small and obovate, resembling an inverted egg in shape.
 It was fairly low on the skull, similar to other azhdarchoids, like tapejarids.
-Like in other pterosaurs, the orbit was likely positioned in a way that would have allowed 'Q' lawsoni to see both forwards and directly to the sides, giving it a degree of stereoscopic vision.
+Like in other pterosaurs, the orbit was likely positioned in a way that would have allowed Q. lawsoni to see both forwards and directly to the sides, giving it a degree of stereoscopic vision.
 By turning its head and neck, it could achieve a 180-degree field of vision.

-A lacrimal bone is preserved in only one 'Q'. lawsoni specimen, though it is fragmentary.
+A lacrimal bone is preserved in only one Q. lawsoni specimen, though it is fragmentary.
 It formed part of the anterodorsal (front upper) margin of the orbit, and the posterodorsal (rear upper) margin of the nasoantorbital fenestra.
 The jugal bone was triradiate — meaning it branched in three directions — with a maxillary process that was rodlike and formed the lateral margin of the subtemporal fenestra, an opening on the palate.
-'Quetzalcoatlus' lawsoni and other azhdarchids had unusually thick jugals among pterosaurs, which may have strengthened the skull in a way that enabled the beak's use in agonistic (fighting) behaviors; while this was most applicable to more robust-skulled genera such as Hatzegopteryx, Darren Naish and Mark Witton suggested in 2013 that this may have been true of most, if not all azhdarchids.
-In all 'Q'. lawsoni specimens, the palate, consisting of the contact between the maxillae, palatines, and pterygoids, is badly crushed, to the point where it is mostly visible in lateral view.
+Quetzalcoatlus lawsoni and other azhdarchids had unusually thick jugals among pterosaurs, which may have strengthened the skull in a way that enabled the beak's use in agonistic (fighting) behaviors; while this was most applicable to more robust-skulled genera such as Hatzegopteryx, Darren Naish and Mark Witton suggested in 2013 that this may have been true of most, if not all azhdarchids.
+In all Q. lawsoni specimens, the palate, consisting of the contact between the maxillae, palatines, and pterygoids, is badly crushed, to the point where it is mostly visible in lateral view.
 It has been suggested that openings in the palate were for a vomeronasal (Jacobson's) organ, though this may simply be an artefact of the confluence of those bones.
 The quadrate bone of TMM 42422-30 has three small, oval-shaped openings on its posterior surface, not seen in other pterosaurs; as these are not present in other specimens, these may be puncture wounds.